influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/table/create.md

 If defining a custom partition template for your table with any of the `--template-*` flags, always include the `--template-timeformat` flag with a time format to use in your partition template.
-Otherwise time will be omitted from the partition template and partitions won't be able to be compacted.
+Otherwise, InfluxDB omits time from the partition template and won't compact partitions.
 {{% /note %}}

 ## Usage